Franklyzzm/franklyzzm.github.io-test-v0.1/README.md

 # franklyzzm.github.io

-there is a web about me and anything i want to share.
+there is a web about me and something i want to share.